Network Device Vendor Management in rConfig V8

 Scenario: An organization decides to standardize on a single switching vendor to reduce operational complexity and training requirements.

-Implementation: Generate reports showing current vendor distribution.
-Identify non-standard equipment through vendor filtering.
-Track migration progress by monitoring device counts per vendor over time.
+Implementation: Use vendor filtering to identify non-standard equipment.
+Track migration progress by monitoring the device list per vendor over time.
 Use vendor associations to prioritize configuration backups for equipment scheduled for replacement.

 License and Support Management